 You may feel some discomfort when the speculum is put in, especially if your vagina is irritated and tender.

-There is little or no risk in having a bacterial vaginosis test.
+There is little chance of having a problem from a bacterial vaginosis test.

-A wet mount does not show large numbers of bacteria, such as Gardnerella, that cause bacterial vaginosis.
+A wet mount does not show clue cells or large numbers of bacteria that cause bacterial vaginosis.

 Vaginal pH is in the normal range of 3.8 to 4.5.

 There is a thin, grayish white discharge in the vagina.

 A wet mount shows clue cells or large numbers of the types of bacteria that cause bacterial vaginosis, or both.

 Adding a special solution to a sample of the discharge causes a fishy odor.

 You may not be able to have the test, or the test may not be helpful, if: